HA4ever37/ESP32_BadApple/README.md

 * Upload sketch to the ESP32
 * Upload sketch data via "Tools" -> "ESP32 Sketch Data Upload"

-Enjoy video with sound :)
+Enjoy the video with sound :)

 # How does it work
 Video have been separated into >6500 single pictures, resized to 128x64 pixels using VLC.